Fix the developers vs. security conflict by shifting further left

 Platform teams understand that an effective cloud security program eliminates friction, enables reproducibility, and establishes infrastructure automation.
 The Infrastructure Cloud helps organizations shift left, lifting the burden of implementing security requirements from development teams and removing many common friction points between security and dev teams.

-Move fast and secure things by bridging the gap between developers and security teams: Read our white paper for more information on this topic.
+Move fast and secure things by bridging the gap between developers and security teams.
+Read our white paper or attend our upcoming webinar to learn practical strategies that help improve cross-team collaboration in the cloud.

 Sign up for the latest HashiCorp news